vanderbilt-redcap/redcap_cypress_docker/README.md

 ### Start REDCap Test Environment:

-Run the following from the command line to start the test environment.
+Run the following from a bash compatible command line to start the test environment.
+Git Bash is supported on Windows, and standard terminals are supported on Mac & Linux.
 You will be prompted for REDCap Community site credentials in order to download REDCap the first time you run this and after certain updates.

 ```
 ./run.sh